 Bringing Cyber Security to the forefront.

-With ransomware attacks taking place every 14 seconds and cyber attacks projected to cause $6 trillion in damages by 2021, cyber security is now more important than ever.
+With ransomware attacks taking place every 14 seconds and cyber crime projected to cost the world $10.5 trillion annually by 2025, cyber security is more important than ever, with every individual needing to take responsibility.

 Recognised by many countries around the world, October is Cyber Security Awareness Month, an initiative to promote cyber security to organisations, businesses, the education sector, families and individuals alike.